 - Add 3 tablespoons of salt to cup #2.

 - Add 3 tablespoons of sand to cup #3.

 Cup #4, cup #5 and cup #6 are your controls and will have nothing added to the ice.

-3: Set the timer to check back on the ice cubes every 10 minutes over 1/2 hour and record your results.
+STEP 3: Set the timer to check back on the ice cubes every 10 minutes over 1/2 hour and record your results.
 Then draw your conclusions.

-What caused the ice to melt fastest?
+What did you find caused the ice to melt fastest?